-Large group photos, shoots for engagement, wedding, proms, quincenera and family gatherings require permission, permits, and often fees, whether being done by professional and/or commercial or amateur photographers (see below).
+Large group photos, shoots for engagement, weddings, proms, quinceaneras, and family gatherings require permission, permits, and often fees, whether being done by professional and/or commercial or amateur photographers (see below).
 Though we’d like to accommodate these requests the number of activities and groups at the Mission limits the days and slots we have available.

 What requires a permit and prior appointment

-Large Group, professional photography, event, and other organized photo shoots (wedding, engagement, family pictures, birthdays, etcetera) require planning and coordination.
-We’d like to accommodate these requests but whether or not we actually can actually say YES to a specific request depends on the content, date, time and planned activities at the Mission.
+Large group, professional photography, event, and other organized photo shoots (wedding, engagement, family pictures, birthdays, etc.) require planning and coordination.
+We’d like to accommodate these requests but whether or not we actually can actually say YES to a specific request depends on the content, date, time, and planned activities at the Mission.

 Advance notice of at least a week is needed.
 If permission is granted, you will be asked to sign an agreement that outlines exactly where and when you have been granted access and some guidelines to follow.
 Once completed you will receive a permit that must be carried with you and shown to any staff member who requests to see it.
 In most cases, you will be charged a fee and a staff member will be present for the shoot to answer questions.